beakbahama/log/docs/stress.md

 # You've Likely Heard of PTSD, But Have You Heard of PPSD, PPHD, and PP4K?

 or
-# We Are Stressing Ourselves and Damaging Our Brains
+# We Are Stressing Ourselves and Damaging Our Brains and Bodies, too

 or
 # A Path From Global Stress to Global Success